IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 6) *Schedule Neural Network*.
 The neural network is the core of the proposed model.
 There are many known and used architectures, so we would try different approaches, mainly recurrent neural networks, and choose the best-fitting one.
 The realization will be implemented using PyTorch.
 The responsible person is Leon Parepko.

 The principles underlying the proposed model are based on generalizing an average person's schedule and finding specific patterns of planning tasks.
 The model aims to personalize the scheduler for each user by analyzing their scheduling patterns and preferences.

+{{< hint danger >}}

+**Feedback week 2 by Rustam**

+I think your project is progressing nicely and I am glad to see the first functions already implemented.
+So now, team is on the same page regarding the overall project and every team member knows his responsibilities - it's time to focus on implementing the project.
+Ramp up the pace, add some features and I am sure this project will be taking shape very soon.

+Overall, 5/5
+Good work

+{{< /hint >}}